-to look up your property and see what day your bin and recycle bin will be collected.
+to look up your property and see what day your general waste and recycling bin will be collected.

-- Place items loosely in your recycling bin.
+- Place items loosely in your recycling bin

 - Metal objects other than steel and aluminium cans